lndecastro/Teaching_and_Learning_with_AI/TaLwAI/Module6_StudentSupport.md

 ### Purpose
 Use engagement data or AI-generated insights to detect patterns that indicate a need for support.

-### Prompt Template - Design a Student Success Table*
+**Prompt Template - Design a Student Success Table**
 ```
-I want to design a table to collect student information in a course.
+I am the instructional designer of the course [Course Name] and want to design a table to collect student information in the course.
 The goal is to use the data to calculate a "Student Success Score".

 1. Propose a matrix with at least 5 student variables (e.g., attendance, assignment completion, grades, engagement, self-assessments).
 2. For each variable, define: